 On 15 July 2021, ICC Pre-Trial Chamber A confirmed the charges of offences against the administration of justice brought by the Prosecutor against Paul Gicheru and committed him to trial.

 On 15 February 2022, the trial opened before Trial Chamber III.
 The accused plead not-guilty to the all charges.
 The prosecution then presented its opening statements and called its first witness.
 8 witnesses have testified for the prosecution, the last one finished testifying on 24 March 2022.
 The Office of the Prosecutor completed its presentation of evidence on 29 March 2022.
-The Defence announced on 25 April 2022 that it will not present any evidence.
+The Defence announced on 25 April 2022 that it will not call any witnesses.

 The closing statements in this case took place on 27 June 2022.